 A group of people sitting around a table in front of a large mosaic stained glass window in a colorful, indoor space.

-ukrainian language lab
+ukrainian language laB

 2-months language program for foreign artists, who want to connect with Ukrainian language and express themselves with more confidence in Ukrainian — through shared creativity, artistic practices, kind feedback, and thoughtful conversations.